github/opensource.guide/_articles/how-to-contribute-to-open-source.md

 Not to worry!
 There are all sorts of ways to get involved with an open source project, and a few strategies will help you get the most out of your experience.

 ### You don’t have to contribute code

+> Seriously, documentation is mega-important.
+The documentation so far has been great and has been a killer feature of Babel.
+There are sections that could certainly use some work and even the addition of a paragraph here or there is extremely appreciated. - @kittens, ["Call for contributors!"](https://github.com/babel/babel/issues/1347)

 A common misconception about contributing to open source is that you need to contribute code.
 In fact, it’s often the non-code parts of a project that are [most neglected or overlooked](https://github.com/blog/2195-the-shape-of-open-source).
 You’ll do the project a _huge_ favor by offering to pitch in with non-code contributions!

-For example, when @kittens made a [call for contributions](https://github.com/babel/babel/issues/1347) to a project called [Babel](https://github.com/babel/babel), he asked for help with documentation, responding to people’s questions, and answering issues:

-> Seriously, documentation is mega-important.
-The documentation so far has been great and has been a killer feature of Babel.
-There are sections that could certainly use some work and even the addition of a paragraph here or there is extremely appreciated.

 Even if you are a developer, non-code contributions (for example, writing documentation) are a great way to get involved with a project and meet other community members.
 Building those relationships will give you opportunities to work on other parts of the project.

-@brettcannon, a [Python](https://github.com/python) core developer, explains that [he got his start](https://github.com/open-source/stories/brett-cannon) by offering to curate the Python mailing list:
+@brettcannon, a [Python](https://github.com/python) core developer, [got his start](https://github.com/open-source/stories/brett-cannon) by offering to curate the Python mailing list:

 > I decided to start curating email digests for the group.
 They gave me a great excuse to ask for clarifications about a topic, but more critically I was able to notice when someone pointed out something that needed fixing.